senzing-garage/aws-cloudformation-database-cluster/docs/README.md

 ## Synopsis

-`aws-cloudformation-database-cluster` deploys three Senzing database clusters into AWS using a Cloudformation template.
+`aws-cloudformation-database-cluster` deploys a Senzing database cluster into AWS using a Cloudformation template.
+The cluster may be configured for one or three databases.
+Once deployed, it has the Senzing schema defined and default Senzing configuration installed.

 ## Overview